New York Office:

 ◦ have the option to have your adoption agency choose an adoptive family for you.

 ◦ have no identifying information shared between you and the adoptive family.
+However, if you would like to share contact information and meet each other, you certainly may.

 Children at Heart